Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

 The island is located 72 km from Male and is part of the atoll Alif Alif.
-The size of the island is 1000×200 m. about 900 people live on it .
+The size of the island is 1000×200 m. about 900 people live on it.

 The beach is the main attraction of Ukulhas.
 Its length is almost 1 km!
 Therefore, it occupies almost the entire western part of the island.
 Some hotels have direct access to the beach, but there is no sea view from the room.
 There are a lot of sunbeds and umbrellas.
 You can comfortably be under the shade of trees.
 The beach is regularly cleaned, like the rest of the island.
 Despite a large number of tourists, there is enough space for everyone.
 Not like on Rasdhoo or Thoddoo, where there really may not be enough sunbeds.

 But this rule applies only to the period of Nov – Apr.
 The rest of the time, waves and currents carry a large amount of dead coral.
-Locals can’t take them of because there are too many of them.
-Also, during off-season tides are usually higher, so most of the beach is under water and you can no longer go from one end to the other.
-Depends on times of the year, the size of the beach can change, for example, in April, the southern part almost completely disappears.
+Locals can’t take them off because there are too many of them.
+Also, during off-season tides are usually higher, so most of the beach is underwater and you can no longer go from one end to the other.
+Depends on the times of the year, the size of the beach can change, for example, in April, the southern part almost completely disappears.
 The reason is the change in wind direction and the absence of an external reef, which serves as a barrier to debris and waves.

-This island is a perfect place for families with small children, because the distance from the beach to hotels is a maximum of 100 m.
+This island is a perfect place for families with small children because the distance from the beach to hotels is a maximum of 100 m.
 Ukulhas is very popular among Italians, about 80% of tourists are from there.

 There is almost no garbage on Ukulhas, as on many local islands.
 Moreover, the island is considered one of the most environmentally friendly in the Maldives and in 2014 received the award from the government.

-In the northern part of the island there is a lagoon with a coral reef.
-A couple of years ago there were some alive corals, but not so long ago I swam there and no sharks, no stingrays, no live corals, only some fish.
+In the northern part of the island, there is a lagoon with a coral reef.
+A couple of years ago there were some alive corals, but not so long ago I swam there, and no sharks, no stingrays, no live corals, only some fish.